 In his keynote address, Professor Mayer explores some of the characteristics and dilemmas of enduring conflict and ways that conflict resolvers can shift the narrative from one of prevention, management, and resolution to one of anticipation, support and engagement.

 Interview with Bernie Mayer

-This is the complete interview by Robert Benjamin with Bernie Mayer, co-founder of CDR Associates in Boulder and an instructor at Creighton's Werner Institute, filmed for the "Mediate.com Eye of the Storm" Video series.
+This is the complete interview by Robert Benjamin with Bernie Mayer, co-founder of CDR Associates in Boulder and an instructor at Creighton's Werner Institute, filmed for the Mediate.com's 'Views from the Eye of the Storm' Video Series.

 Bernard Mayer: Mediators not Making Big Enough Difference - Video

 Bernard Mayer explains that his biggest concern is that mediators are not making a big enough difference in larger, current conflicts.
 He offers two reasons for this.

 Bernie Mayer: Success in Seizing the Moment - Video